hq9000/adversarial-music-generator/README.md

 The reference "naive" implementation of evaluator can be seen in `NaiveRandomEvaluator`.
 This implementation takes a tune and assigns it scores for such aspects as:

 - "RHYTHMICALITY"
-  - punishing the tunes that has a lot of out-of-beat notes
+  - punishing the tunes that have a lot of out-of-beat notes
 - "HARMONY"
   - punishing the tunes that have a lot of dissonant intervals
 - "CONTENT"